-Where the product of surveillance could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with established disclosure requirements for a suitable further period, commensurate to any subsequent review.

-Particular attention is drawn to the requirements of the Code of Practice issued under the Criminal Procedure and Investigations Act 1996.
+- 2.25.1 Where the product of surveillance could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with established disclosure requirements for a suitable further period, commensurate to any subsequent review. - 2.25.2 Particular attention is drawn to the requirements of the Code of Practice issued under the Criminal Procedure and Investigations Act 1996.
 This requires that material which is obtained in the course of a criminal investigation and which may be relevant to the investigation must be recorded and retained.

-There is nothing in RIPA which prevents material obtained from properly authorised surveillance from being used in other investigations.
-The Council will ensure that adequate arrangements are in place for the handling and storage of material obtained through the use of covert surveillance to facilitate its use in other investigations.

-Material obtained through the use of directed surveillance, CHIS or acquisition of communications data containing personal information will be protected by the Data Protection Act 1998 (DPA) and in addition to the considerations above must be used, stored and destroyed in compliance with the appropriate requirements of the DPA and the Council's Data Protection, Information Security and Records Management Policies.
+- 2.25.3 There is nothing in RIPA which prevents material obtained from properly authorised surveillance from being used in other investigations.
+The Council will ensure that adequate arrangements are in place for the handling and storage of material obtained through the use of covert surveillance to facilitate its use in other investigations. - 2.25.4 Material obtained through the use of directed surveillance or CHIS containing personal information will be protected by the Data Protection Act 1998 (DPA) and in addition to the considerations above must be used, stored and destroyed in compliance with the appropriate requirements of the DPA and the Council's Data Protection, Information Security and Records Management Policies.